-Fatigue will be treated according to the underlying cause.
-In some cases, simply adjusting your life-style to include appropriate dietary, exercise and sleep needs will be enough to combat fatigue.
-In other cases where medical causes are at play, treating the medical illness is the first plan of action.
+In some cases, simply adjusting your lifestyle to include appropriate dietary, exercise and sleep routines will be enough to combat fatigue.
+In cases where medical causes are at play, treating the medical illness is the first plan of action.

 More Information on Fatigue

-- Exercise!
-While exercising may be the last thing on your mind when you don’t seem to have enough energy to face the day, it may be just what you need!
-Keeping physically active is vital for stress relief, healthy sleep and building stamina.
+Exercise regularly.
+While exercising may be the last thing on your mind when you don't seem to have enough energy to face the day, keeping physically active is vital for stress relief, healthy sleep and building stamina.

-- Eat a healthy nutritional diet.
+Eat a healthy, nutritional diet.
 A balanced diet will energize the body and mind and help you cope better with the demands of life.
-Steer clear of foods high in sugar and wheat as these create temporary "highs" only to be followed by periods of fatigue.
-Eat regularly to keep blood sugar levels up and drink plenty of water.
+Steer clear of foods high in sugar, as these create temporary spikes in blood sugar that are generally followed by periods of fatigue.
+Eat regularly to keep blood sugar levels constant and drink plenty of water.

-- Reduce stress.
-Try keeping stress levels low and finding ways to better cope with those stressful life demands that keep arising.
-Prioritize, organize and find time to relax.
-Learn to say no to additional responsibilities that you can’t cope with and seek professional counseling or go to a stress management course if you struggle to cope with stress management.
+Reduce stress.
+Find ways to cope with the stressful demands of life, like prioritizing, getting organized and making time to relax.
+Seek professional counseling or take a stress management course if you struggle to cope with the stress in your life.